-- A. Timing: Architect will consider requests for substitution or "approved equals" if received within 10 days prior to the bid date.
-Requests received after this time may be considered or rejected at discretion of Architect. - B. Conditions: Architect will consider Contractor's request for substitution when the following conditions are satisfied.
+- A. Timing: Architect will consider requests for substitution or "approved equals". - B. Conditions: Architect will consider Contractor's request for substitution when the following conditions are satisfied.
 If the following conditions are not satisfied, Architect will return requests without action, except to record noncompliance with these requirements: - 1.
 Requested substitution does not require extensive revisions to the Contract Documents. - 2.
 Requested substitution is consistent with the Contract Documents and will produce indicated results. - 3.
 Substitution request is fully documented and properly submitted. - 4.
 Requested substitution has been coordinated with other portions of the Work. - 5.
 Requested substitution provides specified warranty. - 6.
-If requested substitution involves more than one contractor, requested substitution has been coordinated with other portions of the Work, is uniform and consistent, is compatible with other products, and is acceptable to all contractors involved. - 7.
-Request is received by the Architect within 10 days prior to the Bid Date.
+If requested substitution involves more than one contractor, requested substitution has been coordinated with other portions of the Work, is uniform and consistent, is compatible with other products, and is acceptable to all contractors involved.